agardnerittemp/mclass/README.md

 ### Create DT oAuth Client

 > The following link will provide some oAuth permissions.
-To these, please **also** include the following
+To these, please **also** include the following:
-> - `document:documents:write`
+> - `document:documents:write` and `automation:workflows:write`

-> - `document:documents:read`
+The oAuth client should have 5 permissions in total.

-Follow [the documentation](https://www.dynatrace.com/support/help/platform-modules/business-analytics/ba-api-ingest) to set up an OAuth client + policy + bind to your service user account email.
+Follow [the documentation](https://www.dynatrace.com/support/help/platform-modules/business-analytics/ba-api-ingest#oauth-client) to set up an OAuth client + policy + bind to your service user account email.

 This is required so that the codespace can create documents (notebooks + dashboards) in Dynatrace and the platform can send business events (aka bizevents) and to Dynatrace.